This page addresses many of the frequently asked questions from our users and customers.

-- Additionally, if you uses Kiuwan Local Analyzer (see next section on using kiuwan without upload source code)
+- Additionally, if you use Kiuwan Local Analyzer (see next section on using Kiuwan Code Security without upload source code)

-Can I use Kiuwan without uploading my code
+Can I use Kiuwan Code Security without uploading my application source code?

 There is no need to upload your code if you do not want to do it for security reasons.